hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 ## Background

-Before Hazelcast Platform 5.4, Jet job was always deployed to all data members (specifically - all not-lite members).
+Before Hazelcast Platform 5.4, Jet job was always deployed to all data members, specifically all non-lite members.
 If some DAG vertex isn’t using all members, it creates no-op processors on the rest, but Jet still creates queues to/from those vertices and starts the processors, even though it completes immediately and the queues are closed with a `DONE_ITEM`.
 If some member isn’t used at all, the DAG is still deployed to it, and the coordinator has to send `InitExecutionOperation` to it and wait for the completion.
-Even though the processors are no-op, or have no data to process, it’s an unnecessary overhead, which becomes noticeable in very small batch jobs.
+Even though the processors are no-op, or have no data to process, it’s an unnecessary overhead, which becomes noticeable in very small batch jobs and/or large clusters due to serial transmission.

 ## Terminology

-- Member pruning - prevention of cluster members without requested data on board to be involved in job execution;
+- Member pruning - prevent cluster members without requested data on board from involving in job execution;
-- Processor pruning - elimination of redundant stage processor creation;
+- Processor pruning - eliminate redundant stage processor creation;
-- (IMap) Partition pruning - extract partition condition and assigning only required partition to read by `ReadMapOrCacheP`;
+- (IMap) Partition pruning - extract partition condition and assign only required partition to be read by `ReadMapOrCacheP`;

 ## Goals